-Description: The smart card project developed three smart card prototypes: (1) Smart CDL; (2) Smart reduce the paperwork burden for the carrier(s) and driver(s).
+Description: The smart card project was developed three smart card prototypes; 1.)
+Smart CDL, 2.)

-Cargo Manifest; and (3) Smart Vehicle Card.
-These cards were developed and tested to determine what type or combination of types (i.e., bar code, magnetic stripe, computer chip) of technology these cards should employ in order to provide real-time safety data and
+Smart Cargo Manifest, and 3.)
+Smart Vehicle Card.
+These cards were developed and tested to determine what type or combination of types (i.e., bar code, magnetic stripe, computer chip) of technology these cards should employ in order to provide real-time safety data and reduce the paperwork burden for the carrier(s) and driver(s).